meilisearch/specifications/text/0085-api-keys.md

 #### Summary Key Points

+- Occurrences of `master key` are changed by `main key`.
+- `MEILI_MASTER_KEY` environment variable is renamed `MEILI_MAIN_KEY`.
+- `--master-key` CLI option is renamed `--main-key`.
-- `/keys` management is restricted to the master key.
+- `/keys` management is restricted to the main key.
-- When a master key is set at MeiliSearch first-launch, we generate two pre-configured `API Key` resources.
+- When a main key is set at MeiliSearch first-launch, we generate two pre-configured `API Key` resources.
 A `Default Search API Key` restricted to the search action and a `Default Admin API Key` to handle all operations (except managing API Keys) on MeiliSearch.
 - New endpoints are added to manage the `API Key` resource.
 - `API keys` can have restrictions on which methods can be accessed via an `actions` list; they can also `expiresAt` a specific date time and be restricted to a specific set of `indexes`.